 Fall only to rise again

-Having worked in a famous start-up gave us all a momentum to find a new job.
+Having worked in a famous start-up gave us all the momentum to find a new job.
 So a few weeks later, I started working at another product company.

 Boom.
 Twice in a row.